Which Ziwi Peak Wet Recipes Get

 Label and nutrient data below are calculated using dry matter basis.

 Ingredients: Beef, water sufficient for processing, beef lung, beef kidney, beef tripe, chickpeas, beef liver, New Zealand green mussel, beef bone, lecithin, minerals (dipotassium phosphate, magnesium sulfate, zinc amino acid complex, copper amino acid complex, selenium yeast, manganese amino acid complex), dried kelp, salt, vitamins (vitamin E supplement, thiamine mononitrate, vitamin B5 supplement, vitamin D3 supplement, folic acid)

 Fiber (estimated dry matter content) = 9.1%

-The fifth ingredient is green-lipped mussel.
+The eighth ingredient is green-lipped mussel.
 Mussels are clam-like animals notably rich in glucosamine and omega-3 fatty acids, nutrients proven to support long-term joint health.